-The scholarship department awards scholarships to highly qualified students and postgraduates at home and abroad with a strongly developed social commitment.
-We aim to compensate for social, political and gender discrimination.
-Preference is therefore given to applications from women, students from non-academic backgrounds, those with a history of migration, the socially needy and people with disabilities who demonstrate comparable achievements and commitment.
-Applications are actively encouraged from students and postgraduate students from scientific and technical disciplines and graduates of technical colleges.
+The Scholarship Department of the Rosa-Luxemburg-Stiftung awards financial grants to highly qualified students and post-graduates at home and abroad who exhibit strong levels of social and political engagement.
+In awarding scholarships, the Stiftung seeks to counteract the social, political and gender discrimination prevalent in our society, and therefore gives preference to applications from women, students of non-academic and migrant backgrounds, the socially needy, and people with disabilities who demonstrate comparable achievements and commitment.
+Applications from students and post-graduate students from scientific and technical disciplines are actively encouraged, as well as from graduates of technical colleges.

-- Very good professional qualifications (proof of above-average academic achievement either at school and/or university),
+- High scholarly and professional qualifications (proof of above-average academic achievement at school and/or university)

-- Political and social and/or social commitment in keeping with the ideals of the Rosa-Luxemburg-Stiftung,
+- Political and social engagement in line with the aims of the Rosa-Luxemburg-Stiftung

-The Rosa-Luxemburg-Stiftung's Scholarship Department works on the principle of direct application.
-Information on grant eligibility requirements and application forms for the scholarship programmes can be found on the Rosa-Luxemburg-Stiftung’s website on the scholarships page.
+The Rosa-Luxemburg-Stiftung's Scholarship Department operates according to the principle of direct application.
+Information on eligibility requirements and application forms for the scholarship can be found on the applications page.
 These documents will not be sent by post.

 Deadlines for Applications

 15 October of the previous year

 Lux like Studium is the Rosa-Luxemburg-Stiftung’s new scholarship programme which supports and accompanies school students from non-academic backgrounds in gaining admission to and completing a university degree.
 Students without academic backgrounds are significantly less likely to apply to university, and are thus under-represented on German campuses.
 In response, Lux like Studium provides financial support from the first semester onwards as a way to facilitate access to institutions of higher education.